joergen7/devilfish-flotilla/setup.rst

 LuftWolf and Amizaur (LwAmi)'s weapons and sensors realism mod increases the realism of Dangerous Waters.

 Download the mod from `subguru.com <http://subguru.com/downloads.html>`_.
-The archive contains an executable ``LwAmi_308_Full.exe``.
-When you run it the installer asks for the location of the game files.
+The download link exposes the archive ``LWAMI_208_Full.zip``.
+Extract it using a decompression program like `7-Zip <https://www.7-zip.org/>`_.
+The archive contains three files, among them the executable ``LwAmi_308_Full.exe``.
+When you run the executable the installer asks for the location of the game files.
 After the installation finishes a dialog opens where you can select the mods to activate.
 You need only ``LwAmi_Mod``.
 All other components are cosmetic.

 You can reopen the mod selection menu by running the executable ``JSGME.exe`` that the installer creates in the game directory.